bitsofcotton/goki_check_cc/README.md

 # Goki Check
-These program aims to get context(s) from a still image.
+These program aims to get geometry and context(s) from a still image.
-And then, aiming to get scene from roughly prepared dictionaries, and, reproduce the scene with another prepared dictionaries, and, get a copy of image produced 3D model into a dictionary.
 Now, implementing bone enabled match.

 N.B. if the image is from the photo, it better depths preceders like defocus and so on.
 This implement is F=&infin; and y-axis polarized form because of theoretical interest.